You may be asking yourself how to install our planks, how to treat them, and what to consider in everyday life?

 No, solid planks in these lengths and widths must be fixed to the substrate.

 Our wooden planks are suitable for underfloor heating.
-Depending on the type of plank, this can affect the penetration of heat.
+Depending on the type of plank, this can affect the heat penetration.

 In our factory, we produce planks from the following types of wood: